What is the aspect about learning macros and Visual Basic for Applications that you find more intimidating?

 I find this a little bit surprising.
 After all, I'm sure about one thing:

 Many people who are interested in learning macros and Visual Basic for Applications feel confused the first time they open the Visual Basic Editor.
 I know it because, as explained above, that happened to me.
-This is a pity because, as explained by former Microsoft MVP and Excel guru John Walkenbach in Excel VBA Programming for Dummies:
+This is a pity because, in practice, you're likely to constantly work with the VBE on your way to becoming a proficient VBA user.

 The place where you'll find those Code Windows is the Visual Basic Editor.
 Therefore, if you want to become an advanced macro and VBA user, you must understand how to use the VBE properly.